anhvir/c102/README.md

 2 workshops.
 *Advice:* Buy the book ASAP, it's a good investment :smile:

-1. Implement exercise 2.8.
-If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e02-08.tiff).
-Note that the exercies are supplied only for the first
+1. Implement exercise 3.7.
+If you still don't have a copy of the textbook, you can click [here](https://people.eng.unimelb.edu.au/ammoffat/teaching/10002/e/e03-07.tiff).
-2 workshops.

 1. If you still have time, follow the advice below.
 You can also do it at home.